Tim Smith (Cardiacs): Influences and interests

-Smith has declared a fondness for musical acts such as Genesis, Gentle Giant, Split Enz, XTC, Devo, Sparks, Magazine, Queen, Mr. Bungle, Naked City, My Bloody Valentine, Foetus, Pixies, Roxy Music, Faust, Tom Waits, Blur, Supergrass, Frank Zappa, the Monkees, Can, The Gasman, the Beach Boys, the Beatles, the Incredible String Band, the White Noise, Everything Everything as well as the orchestral work of Charles Ives and Ralph Vaughan Williams, and composers like Philip Glass and Steve Reich.
+Smith was influenced by the corporate image of Devo, the Residents' self-invented record label the Cryptic Corporation, the bizarre theatricality of early Split Enz, and the early short films of David Lynch, particularly The Grandmother.
+He has declared a fondness for musical acts such as Gentle Giant, Split Enz, Devo, Sparks, Magazine, Queen, Mr. Bungle, Naked City, My Bloody Valentine, Foetus, Pixies, Tom Waits, Blur, Supergrass, Can, the Incredible String Band, the White Noise, Everything Everything as well as the orchestral work of Charles Ives and Ralph Vaughan Williams, and composers like Philip Glass and Steve Reich.
+He was a "big supporter" of former Ash guitarist Charlotte Hatherley.
 Smith was also reportedly fascinated with the music of Tom and Jerry cartoons."I don’t know what influences [Cardiacs] really, I wouldn’t say that we are influenced by any actual bands in particular, I’ve got no bones about musically ripping someone else’s band off though….
 I’ve definitely nicked bits and pieces here and there, I don’t mind if they don’t mind….
 I remember working on one song we did a little while ago which was based just on the memory of a song I heard by someone else way back when I was about 14 years old, trouble was that it ended up quite similar to the original, I didn’t care, but the audacity of it raised a few wiggly eyebrows, the actual tune I wrote was totally different and all that… but the atmosphere was very similar, which pleased me as it was that which I was trying to rekindle….
 I thought my memory of it had twisted the atmosphere into this new creature, but as it turned out my memory wasn’t that bad… but so what, tunes are for borrowing, you give them all back in the end.‘Influences’ come more from random or abstract things… like I might walk past a radio playing something nice in somebodies window…. or I’ll hear a ghost in the bushes, or whatever, and I’ll think ‘oooh I’ll do a song like that’ but it’ll twist into something totally different in the end….but I do like DEVO and I think Jim Feotus [sic] and Zappa are genius and Gentle Giant have there moments of total unique brilliance (and moments of embarrassing grimness as well, like anyone unfortunately) but I can’t say that they influence us any more than a crow on a stump does."